Higher weak (co)limits, adjoint functor theorems, and higher Brown representability: Adjoint functor theorems

 (2) is a consequence of (1) and Proposition \ref{hypoinitial_vs_initial}.

-\begin{corollary} Let $\C$ be a locally small $n$-category where $n \geq 3$ is an integer or $n=\infty$.
+\begin{corollary} Let $\C$ be a locally small $n$-category, where $n \geq 3$ is an integer or $n=\infty$.
 Suppose that $\C$ has small products and weak pullbacks of order $(n-2)$.
-Then $\C$ has a small weakly initial set if and only if $\C$ has an initial object. \end{corollary} \begin{proof} Note that $\N^{\op}$ is Joyal equivalent to its spine, that is, a $1$-dimensional simplicial set.
-Using \cite[Proposition 3.10]{Ra}, for any $1$-dimensional simplicial set $K$, $\C$ admits weak $K$-limits of order $(n-2) \geq 1$.
+Then $\C$ has a small weakly initial set if and only if $\C$ has an initial object. \end{corollary} \begin{proof} Note that $\N^{\op}$ is Joyal equivalent to its spine, that is, the union of the $1$-simplices $(k + 1 \to k)$ for $k \geq 0$, which is a $1$-dimensional simplicial set.
+By Proposition \ref{weakly_cocomplete_colimits}, for any $1$-dimensional simplicial set $K$, $\C$ admits weak $K$-limits of order $(n-2) \geq 1$.
+So $\C$ admits weak $\N^{\op}$-limits of order $1$.
 Then the result follows directly from Lemma \ref{criterionB}(2). \end{proof}